-- 16.3.
-These must comply with the following: - 16.3.1.
-They must be run according to the requirements of an Economy, Navigational or Vintage Rally, and be described in this way in the Supplementary Regulations. - 16.3.2.
-Any section defined as Standard (10.2) may not be timed to less than one minute. - 16.3.3.
-They must not form part of any championship other than one restricted to bona fide members of the organising Club - 16.3.4.
+16.3.1.
+They must be run according to the requirements of an Economy, Navigational or Vintage Rally, and be described in this way in the Supplementary Regulations.

+16.3.2.
+Any section defined as Standard (10.2) may not be timed to less than one minute.

+16.3.3.
+They must not form part of any championship other than one restricted to bona fide members of the organising Club.

+16.3.4.
 A Route Liaison Officer must be consulted.
-If the RLO requires additional PR work in sensitive areas this must be completed to their satisfaction. - 16.3.5.
-They must not be scheduled to run between 18.00 hours on a Saturday and 07.00 hours on a Sunday, unless written permission has been given by the RLO and advised to Motorsport UK. - 16.3.6.
-They should normally be run mid-week and in the early evening. - 16.3.7.
+If the RLO requires additional PR work in sensitive areas this must be completed to their satisfaction.

+16.3.5.
+They must not be scheduled to run between 18.00 hours on a Saturday and 07.00 hours on a Sunday, unless written permission has been given by the RLO and advised to Motorsport UK.

+16.3.6.
+They should normally be run mid-week and in the early evening.

+16.3.7.
 Twelve car rallies that do not meet these requirements are not permitted.